spapas/pg-parquet-py/README.md

 Copy over `.env.template` to `.env` and setup your database dsn and any other options you want.
 You can also use environment variables instead of the `.env` file.

+Then run `python main.py query_file.sql` where the query_file should contain the SQL query whose contents you want to export to the parquet file.
+See the file `query.sql` for an example.
+The output file will be named `output.parquet` by default.